saopaolo/saopaolo/README.md

-Data and Rev Ops | AI Integrations | Cloud Security
+Data and Rev Ops | AI Integrations | GRC and Cyber Security

 🚀 What I'm Working On
 Smart Ad-Yield Engines: Building ML models to predict floor prices and optimise revenue in real-time.